-Virality is Dr. Tony D. Sampson’s research blog.
+Welcome to Virality, Dr. Tony D. Sampson’s research blog.

-He is currently working on a book provisionally titled A Sleepwalker’s Guide to Social Media (under contract with Polity Press, due 2020).
+At the moment I’m working on a book provisionally titled A Sleepwalker’s Guide to Social Media (under contract with Polity Press, due 2020).